bobbybudnick/SFS-AMAZONVIDEO-TO-LINUX/README.md

 The Android Debug Bridge platform-tools folder must be installed in home for keyboard controls to function.

+Playback should be full speed but the keyboard interface is slow - please be patient.

 The purpose of the script is not for recording video but only playing back.